shemtovsamuel/Scientific-Aarticle-Generator-AI/README.md

 # Scientific Article Generator

-This Streamlit application uses the Anthropic API to generate comprehensive technical articles based on a title and data provided by the user, along with a pre-loaded bibliography.
+This Streamlit application uses the Anthropic API to generate comprehensive technical articles based on a title and data provided by the user, along with a pre-loaded articles.

 ## Features